 Publications include annual Hunting Rules & Info booklets, issues of New Mexico Wildlife (see also http://magazine.wildlife.state.nm.us), Annual Report Fiscal Year 2016, The Economic Contributions of Fishing, Hunting, & Trapping in New Mexico 2013, as well as coloring books and wildlife brochures.

 Click the document title below to download a PDF version on your computer.
-Printed versions of rules and information booklets are available from a New Mexico license vendor.
+Printed versions of rules and information booklets are available soon at New Mexico license vendors.